microsoft/BotBuilder-V3/bot-framework-emulator.md

 {:toc}

 ## What is the Bot Framework Emulator?
-The Bot Framework Emulator is a great tool that allows you to test your bot on localhost while you are developing it.
+The Bot Framework Emulator is a tool that allows you to test your bot on localhost while you are developing it.

 The tool allows you to: